markdalgleish/markdalgleish.com/source/_posts/2011-04-12-document-ready-for-jquery-mobile.md

 });
 ```

-<p>This anonymous function will only run once per page load, so by binding to the event handlers you'll ensure any event-driven logic will continue to run as users navigate your mobile site.</p>
+This anonymous function will only run once per page load, so by binding to the event handlers you'll ensure any event-driven logic will continue to run as users navigate your mobile site.

-<p>Working with jQuery Mobile can force you to think about your event handling in a completely different way.
-Once you get your head around it, it allows some very cool functionality with graceful degradation baked right in, so make sure any code you write doesn't force your app to require JavaScript or you'll be fighting against the framework's emphasis on progressive enhancement.</p>
+Working with jQuery Mobile can force you to think about your event handling in a completely different way.
+Once you get your head around it, it allows some very cool functionality with graceful degradation baked right in, so make sure any code you write doesn't force your app to require JavaScript or you'll be fighting against the framework's emphasis on progressive enhancement.